 3. Zeca Afonso

-Shortly after his first album, Afonso became a dedicated political activist opposing the Estado Novo dictatorship.
+Shortly after his first album, Fados de Coimbra, Afonso became a dedicated political activist opposing the Estado Novo dictatorship.

-He became so dedicated to his cause that the government stripped him of his teaching job.
-He committed all his time to music, producing almost 30 albums in his lifetime.
+He became so dedicated to his cause that the government stripped him of his teaching job, after which he committed all his time to music, producing almost 30 albums in his lifetime.

 Afonso remains a symbol of the 1974 Carnation Revolution and a popular figure of the labor movement.